-Oxfordshire Schools Clean Air Network (OxSCAN) is an Oxford Friends of the Earth programme set up in 2019.
-We are doing this in cooperation with the City and County council staff who are working with schools on transport and pollution.
+Oxfordshire Schools Clean Air Network (OxSCAN) is an Oxford Friends of the Earth programme set up in 2019 to promote clean air and healthy means of transport for schools.
+We are doing this in cooperation with the City and County Council staff who are working with schools on transport and pollution.

 On June 20th 2019 Oxford FoE held a seminar at County Hall on work by schools on air pollution and active travel.
 We heard from Windmill School and Botley School (both primaries) and Cherwell School (secondary) as well as the County and City councils and the OxAir group.
 There were a number of useful presentations and the slides for those presentations can be accessed here.

 The presentations were:

 - Work by Windmill School – Lynn Knapp, head teacher

 - The Cherwell School Travel Action Group – Simon Banks

 - Reducing pollution by encouraging active and healthy travel – Richard Kuziara, Oxfordshire County Council

 - Communicating Air Quality – Pedro Abreu, Oxford City Council

 We are continuing to develop our contacts with schools.
 We need your help.
 These can be via teachers, governors and of course parents and students.
 Please contact us via email@example.com is you are involved with a school in any way and can help us make contact.